ptupitsyn/ptupitsyn.github.io/_posts/2020-10-26-Whats-New-In-Ignite-Net-2.9.md

 * TODO: Compelling benchmarks
 * TODO: Usage scenarios (see GG docs - there were some?)
 * TODO: Explain like auto-synchronized ConcurrentDictionary
+* TODO: Explain with ReferenceEquals, and the dangers of it

 # Call .NET Services From Java: Full Circle of Services